alan-turing-institute/RCTab/README.md

 # RCTab
-An Azure subscription management, reporting, and usage monitoring system
+An Azure subscription management, reporting, and usage monitoring system created by The Institute.